vendasta/content-style-guide/16-word-list.md

 - NOT CORRECT: Vendasta offers a whitelabel platform.
 - NOT CORRECT: Vendasta offers a white label platform.

+Now you're probably wondering...even though "white-label" is grammatically correct, what if more people search for "white label"?
+How does this conversation relate to search engine optimization?

+Don't worry.
+Our in-house SEO specialist, Jubaer, dove deep into this topic and discovered that it doesn't make a difference.
+According to Nick Eubanks, Matthew Barby, and Ian Howells—three of the biggest names in SEO—Google is smart enough to match these terms as synonyms.
+The only thing that would change is the intent based on context, but that has no relation to whether it's hyphenated or not.
+So relax and go with the grammatically correct version.

 ## Words to avoid

 - automagical (we used to say this a lot, and we’re embarrassed about it)